Economy, China, climate dominate as Australia set for polls

 The government changed voting regulations on Friday to enable thousands of people who have recently been infected with COVID-19 to vote by phone.

-“Making this change this late in the process is not without risk, but we think it’s worthwhile, particularly given the community sentiment, and that is why we’ve asked government to make that change and government have agreed,” Australian Electoral Commissioner Tom Rogers said.

-Rogers said some polling booths would be closed on Saturday because many of the 105,000 election workers were sick with the virus or flu.
-Army reservists have been asked to fill in.
+Some polling booths would be closed on Saturday because many of the 105,000 election workers were sick with the virus or flu.
+Army reservists have been asked to fill in, an official said.

 The pandemic and the war in Ukraine have pushed up costs of living and cast doubt on the conservatives’ boast of being better economic managers than Labor.